yuriys-kentico/Kentico.Xperience.AspNetCore.XeroCode.Widgets/README.md

 1. In the **NuGet Package Manager Console**, run `Install-Package KenticoXperience.AspNetCore.XeroCode.Widgets`.
 1. In _Startup.cs_ locate the **ConfigureServices** method.
 1. In that method, there should already be a call to `AddControllersWithViews()`.
 In the chain after this call, add a call to `AddXeroCodeWidgets()` (the extension method is in the`Kentico.Xperience.AspNetCore.XeroCode.Widgets.Extensions` namespace).
 1. There should also already be a call to `services.AddKentico` with an arrow function with a body.
 If there is no arrow function with a body, define one.
-In the body, add a call to `services.UseXeroCodeWidgets()`.
+In the body, add a call to `services.UseXeroCodeWidgets()` (must reference the `IServicesCollection` and not the `IFeaturesBuilder`)
 1. Build and run in IIS Express, or publish the project where it is hosted.
 1. In the admin, open **Xero code widgets**.
 You may need to set up permissions to see the application if you are not an administrator.
 1. Use the UI to create widgets.